Sagarika9316/MeteroidsLanding/README.md

 1. How does the geographical distribution of observed falls differ from that of found meteorites?
 2. Are there any geographical differences or differences over time in the class of meteorites that have fallen to Earth?

+Some visualizations were made so as to get good insights